2sic/2sxc-docs/docs-src/pages/guides/app-extensions/app-code/index.md

 as it's used in `/extensions/{ExtensionName}/`.

 > [!TIP]
-> In the original extension, the convention is to use lower-case only,
+> In the main extension in `/extensions/`, the convention is to use lower-case only,
 > but here we recommend using PascalCase to match C# conventions.

 You can also create sub folders and sub-namespaces as needed.